LocalInsomniac/PN-Models/README.md

-# PN-Models
+# Project Nightmare Models

-Includes all Blender source files for Project Nightmare's models.
+Because there's no current way of importing Snidr's Model Format models to Blender (you can only export), I've decided to set up a repository that includes all the source files for the models that were made for Project Nightmare.

+For disclaimer-related stuff, please refer to https://github.com/LocalInsomniac/ProjectNightmare